Guide to WoW Pet Battles

 Engaging a wild pet in battle will phase you out of the environment, and the wildlife in the immediate area will not be visible to you.
 This doesn't mean you will be invulnerable during a Pet Battle session, though.

 In player vs. player designated zones, you will still be viewable and attackable by players, but you are not left completely defenseless.
 While engaged in a Pet Battle, any attack from another player will break you out of the battle.
 You will receive a 3 second damage shield that will absorb 50% of incoming attacks.
 The same exact wild pet that you were previously battling will respawn after you come out of combat with the other player.
+However, if you defeated the primary pet in battle prior to leaving the match, the pet and its team will not respawn.

 Participating in Pet Battles will not automatically flag you for PVP on a PVE server.
 Only PVP zones such as Tol Barad or Wintergrasp will flag you for player versus player combat.
 On PVP servers, everyone is fair game!